Getting Started With Spring Cleaning

 - Clean It: Dust the walls and ceilings of the closet to clear out cobwebs and dust.
 Dust the shelves and the top of the clothes bar.
 Clean the floor of the closet; vacuum it and shampoo it if it is carpet, or wipe down if it is tile, wood, etc.

-- Organize It: As you put everything back, hang the clothes up with the hangers on backwards, like I talked about above.
+- Organize It: As you put everything back, hang the clothes up with the hangers on backward, like I talked about above.
 It will make the process easier next year.
 Group like items together, and put everything back in an organized manner that you feel will be easy to keep up with.
 Special occasion items, like suits and gowns, should be covered with dry cleaning bags to keep them clean and dust free.